-In 2022, Altius developed its first Supplier Code of Conduct ("Supplier Code"), which outlines the minimum standards that all suppliers of Altius Minerals are expected to follow as a condition of doing business with the Company.
-The Supplier Code applies to any supplier of Altius, which is defined as any individual or business that provides goods and services to the Company, including companies and operators with whom Altius has royalty and/or streaming interests.
+In 2022, Altius developed its first Supplier Code of Conduct ("Supplier Code"), which outlines the minimum standards that all suppliers of Altius Minerals are expected to follow as a condition of doing business with the Corporation.
+The Supplier Code applies to any supplier of Altius, which is defined as any individual or business that provides goods and services to the Corporation, including companies and operators with whom Altius has royalty and/or streaming interests.
 The Supplier Code defines the expectation of suppliers to conduct their activities with honesty, integrity, and transparency in line with the Altius Code of Conduct for Directors, Officers, and Employees.
-Suppliers are also expected to meet all relevant laws and regulations in the jurisdictions where they operate, including with respect to working conditions, health and safety, environmental protection, human rights, corruption and bribery, and tax compliance.
+Suppliers are also expected to meet all relevant laws and regulations in the jurisdictions where they operate, including with respect to working conditions, living wage, health and safety, environmental protection, human rights, corruption and bribery, and tax compliance.
+Suppliers are also expected to support fundamental rights at work, including the right of freedom of association and the right to collective bargaining.